yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 forum = 0
 +++

 Welcome to 2024 yuz-ers!
-What better way to begin the year than to do major code refactors resulting in almost full applet support and more!
+What better way to begin the year than to do major code refactors resulting in almost full applet support.
+We present this, and plenty more, to you today!
+Remember to right click and unmute the embedded videos.

 <!--more-->

-## Multiprocess, services, LLE applets and Project Leviathan
+## Multiprocess, services, LLE applets, and Project Leviathan

-Because converting a single process emulator into a multiprocess one is no simple task.
+Converting a single process emulator into a multiprocess one is no simple task.

 {{< imgs
-	"./keyboard.png| Type speed challenge with the Nintendo keyboard?"
+	"./keyboard.png| Typing speed challenge with the Nintendo keyboard?"
   >}}

-2024 started quite busy thanks to the combined efforts of [byte[]](https://github.com/liamwhite), [german77](https://github.com/german77), [Blinkhawk](https://github.com/FernandoS27), and [Maide](https://github.com/Kelebek1), in implementing multiprocess support, taking advantage of it on multiple areas (heh, get it) including GPU, input, services, and applet emulation, and fixing long standing problems along the way too.
+2024 started out quite busy thanks to the combined efforts of [byte[]](https://github.com/liamwhite), [german77](https://github.com/german77), [Blinkhawk](https://github.com/FernandoS27), and [Maide](https://github.com/Kelebek1) in implementing multiprocess support, taking advantage of it in multiple areas (heh, get it?) including GPU, input, services, and applet emulation, and fixing long standing problems along the way.

 As of writing, multiprocess support {{< gh-hovercard "12756" "is not yet merged," >}} but fixes in the GPU, input, and other modules (implemented by byte[], Blinkhawk, and german77) have already been staged and released, allowing full support to be added in parts.

 Implementing the requirements to support multiprocess in yuzu led us to make five significant changes in the past month:

 - Allow the GPU to run multiple programs.
-This is where SMMU support, which we will discuss momentarily, comes in.
+This is where SMMU support comes in, which we will discuss in the next section.
-- Rewrite the old basic applet manager.
+- Rewrite the old, basic applet manager.
 - Rewrite presentation.
 Part of the prerequisites to run more than one program simultaneously is to be able to display all of them to the user.
 - Rewrite every other relevant area (for example, input) to support multiple processes.
 - Automate the serialization of service calls.

 ### Device mapping and SMMU

-Blinkhawk starts with a big one: implementing device memory mapping emulation and rewriting the GPU implementation with support for the {{< gh-hovercard "12579" "SMMU," >}} or for desktop enthusiasts/Linux VM users/UEFI lurkers, its other common name, IOMMU.
+We start off with a big on: Blinkhawk implemented device memory mapping emulation and rewrote the GPU implementation with support for the {{< gh-hovercard "12579" "SMMU," >}} or for desktop enthusiasts/Linux VM users/UEFI lurkers, its other common name, IOMMU.

 The ARM **S**ystem **M**emory **M**anagement **U**nit handles memory mapping for peripheral devices like the GPU.
 It’s a hardware component on the Switch in charge of translating device virtual memory addresses into physical memory addresses.